-- e.
-The requirement for supervisory approval of such a call within the first five years from the date of issue can be fulfilled through the exercise of supervisory controls and supervisory review, including the ability (direct/indirect) for supervisors to limit, defer and/or disallow the issuance or redemption of financial instruments. - The requirement for supervisory approval of redemptions after a minimum of five years can be fulfilled through supervisory approval of dividends prior to their payment from an insurance subsidiary to the holding company. - f.
-The requirement for supervisory approval of repurchases can be fulfilled through supervisory approval of dividends prior to their payment from an insurance subsidiary to the holding company. - n.
+supervisory review, including the ability (direct/indirect) for supervisors to limit, defer and/or disallow the issuance or redemption of financial instruments.

+The requirement for supervisory approval of redemptions after a minimum of five years can be fulfilled through supervisory approval22 of dividends prior to their payment from an insurance subsidiary to the holding company.

+- f.
+The requirement for supervisory approval of repurchases can be fulfilled through supervisory approval22 of dividends prior to their payment from an insurance subsidiary to the holding company. - n.
 The debt instrument has been issued by a clean holding company, which is defined as a holding company that does not have policyholder liabilities on its stand-alone balance sheet. - o.
 The IAIG and its GWS have determined that the proceeds of the instruments, which have been down-streamed into insurance subsidiaries, are being tracked and reported appropriately. - p.
-Amounts from the instrument issuance have been down-streamed into an insurance subsidiary of the holding company and the insurance subsidiary is located in a jurisdiction whose regulatory regime proactively enforces structural subordination through appropriate regulatory/supervisory controls over distributions from insurance subsidiaries.
+Amounts from the instrument issuance have been down-streamed into an insurance subsidiary of the holding company and the insurance subsidiary is located in a jurisdiction whose regulatory regime proactively enforces structural subordination through appropriate regulatory/supervisory controls over distributions from insurance subsidiaries23.